NGC 2353

 NGC 2353 is a loosely bound open cluster located in the constellation Monoceros.
 It has an apparent magnitude of 7.1 and an approximate size of 20 arc-minutes.
 The cluster is dominated by the magnitude 6.0 star HIP 34999, which lies at the southern edge of the cluster.

+Location

-The asterism NGC 2351 lies 19 arc-minutes southeast of NGC 2353.
+NGC 2353 lies 19 arc-minutes northwest of the asterism NGC 2351.